microsoft/qlib/docs/component/recorder.rst

 - ``PortAnaRecord``: This class generates the results of `backtest`.
 The detailed information about `backtest` as well as the available `strategy`, users can refer to `Strategy <../component/strategy.html>`_ and `Backtest <../component/backtest.html>`_.

-Here is a simple exampke of what is done in ``PortAnaRecord``, which users can refer to if they want to do backtest based on their own prediction and label.
+Here is a simple example of what is done in ``PortAnaRecord``, which users can refer to if they want to do backtest based on their own prediction and label.

 .. code-block:: Python